 Find a Surgeon

-If your surgeon says that your explant procedure itself and/or your flat closure won’t be covered by insurance, and the out of pocket cost is prohibitive (we have seen prices vary from several thousand to over ten thousand dollars), you may want to consider a new surgeon.
+If your surgeon says that your explant procedure itself and/or your flat closure won’t be covered by insurance, and the out of pocket cost is prohibitive (we have seen prices vary from several thousand to over ten thousand dollars), you may want to consider a second opinion.
 Our Flat Friendly Surgeons Directory is growing every day, and includes surgeons recommended for explant – you can also filter your search results to show only surgeons who are ALSO listed on the HBII and BII explant lists!
 (Note: NPOAS is not affiliated with HBII or BII).

 Flat Closure After Explant